How To Choose The Best Paint Colours For Furniture

 Does it have straight lines or ornate curves and engravings?
 These elements could make a piece feel either traditionally masculine or feminine.

-The best color choice might combine a stereotypical colour and the silhouette of the furniture.
+The best colour choice might combine a stereotypical colour and the silhouette of the furniture.

 3. how big it is

-It’s safer to use a bright color on small pieces.
+It’s safer to use a bright colour on small pieces.

-A bold color could be overwhelming when on a large surface area.
-But on a smaller piece or when used as an accent, a pop of color could have a great impact.
+A bold colour could be overwhelming when on a large surface area.
+But on a smaller piece or when used as an accent, a pop of colour could have a great impact.

 About the location